Animal Attack Injury Attorneys In San Diego And Southern California

-If you or your child has been attacked by a dog or other domesticated animal and sustained serious injuries, you may be entitled to compensation.
+If you or your child has been attacked by a dog or other domesticated animal and has sustained serious injuries, you may be entitled to compensation.
 In California, owners are held strictly liable for the injuries their pets inflict on others.
-At Martinez & Schill LLP, our San Diego dog bite lawyers have the knowledge and experience to assist animal attack victims in pursuing a personal injury claim.
-We understand the physical, emotional and financial impact a serious injury can have and we aggressively pursue maximum compensation in all of the personal injury cases we take.
+At Martinez & Schill LLP, we have the knowledge and experience to assist animal attack victims in pursuing personal injury claims.
+We understand the physical, emotional and financial impact serious injuries can have on a person’s life, and we aggressively pursue maximum compensation in all the personal injury cases we take.

 Dog bites can cause very serious injuries and even deaths.
 When dogs attack children, as is often the case, the injuries sustained can be catastrophic and life-threatening.
 Many of these injuries require surgery and can leave disfiguring scars.